 Data storage and retrieval using SETH is secure as well.
-When the system needs to be secured, the three disks can be locked in three diffrent places (maybe under different machines - or at different sites.)
-An adversary will need to access at least two of the disks (assuming that he knows what SETH is really doing !!) before retrieving any "meaningful" information.
+When the system needs to be secured, the three disks can be locked in three diffrent places (maybe under different machines - or at different sites).
+An adversary will need to access at least two of the disks (assuming that he knows what SETH is really doing !!) before he can retrieve any "meaningful" information.
 In addition, to do that, the conversion matrix used for dispersal needs to be known.
 This makes it more difficult especially if such information is generated randomly by the operating system or even the underlying hardware.

-The use of IDA in the design of RAID systems (Redundant Arrays of Inexpensive Disks) has been investigated in [3].
-It provides unparalleled gains in performance, availability, and required redundancy.
-We have demonstrated that such an approach is superior to previously suggested techniques, namely shadowing and parity [6].
+The use of the Information Dispersal Algorithm in the design of RAID systems (Redundant Arrays of Inexpensive Disks) has been investigated in [BCW:89].
+It has been demonstrated that such an approach is superior to previously suggested techniques, namely shadowing and parity [Patterson:89].

-Data communication using SETH
+5.2 Data communication using SETH